hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

 If everything was setup correctly you can now get an access token from Keycloak and then use this token to make a request to the lab server under the route `/api/v1/star-alleles`.

+**OPTIONAL**: if you would like to add custom styling to the lab-server's swagger api documentation (`/api/v1`) you can create a bucket with the name supplied after the last '/' in the environment variable `ASSETS_URL` (for example, in the example env-file this would be `pharme-assets`).
+Simply place an image and css filed named `favicon.png` and `styles.css` respectively into the bucket and the styling should be picked up by the lab-server.